robkremers/KafkaBasics/readme.txt

 - Create a topic:
 	$ sh bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sampleTopic
 	$ sh bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sampleTopic --if-not-exists

+	Note:
+	In a production situation the number of partitions would be such that at least three but often more brokers can support the topic.

 - Start a producer:
 	$ sh .bin/kafka-console-producer.sh --broker-list localhost:9092 --topic sampleTopic